flathub/de.mediathekview.MediathekView/README.md

 ## Update maven dependencies

-`maven-dependencies.json` lists all Maven dependencies explicitly, to enable the flatpak builder to download these ahead of time and reconstruct the complete local Maven repository required for Mediathekview, for the subsequent offline build.
+Run `./update-dependencies.py --flatpak` to update `maven-dependencies.json`.

-To update the dependencies run `./update-dependencies.py` with Python 3.
+This spawns a flatpak sandbox to download and build the MediathekView release referenced in the main manifest, and then extracts all dependency URLs from the build log.

-The script needs OpenJDK and git to download and build the MediathekView release from the main manifest and extract all dependency URLs from the build log.
+To run the script directly you need Git, OpenJDK, and a reasonably recent Python 3.